Microsoft

 Accessing and Using OneDrive

 There are many ways in which you can access and save files within FDU Anywhere.
-Fairleigh Dickinson University highly recommends saving all files on your FDU Microsoft 365 OneDrive which can be mounted within FDU Anywhere.
+Fairleigh Dickinson University highly recommends saving all files on your FDU Microsoft 365 OneDrive which is accessible within FDU Anywhere.
+There will be a first-time setup and initialization process required in order to use OneDrive within FDU Anywhere.

 Accessing your Microsoft 365 OneDrive account is done easily by following these instructions: